Written by Emma McKnight |

 With high hopes set by the success of Communion, Palo Santo thankfully does not disappoint.
 In their signature style, the album is lyrically poetic and poignant, while at the same time being a collection of super catchy dance music.
 The energetic and atmospheric sound of this album has even been described by ‘Pitchfork’ as “theatrical and intense”.

 “Themes of theatricality and performance are prominent throughout the album.
-“Who am I going to be when the curtain falls?”
+“Who am I going to be when the curtain is drawn?”
 Olly ponders in ‘Hypnotised’.”